A digital nomad workstation

 4. Plan a budget before you set sail on your trip.

-3) Set realistic goals
+3) Set Realistic Goals

 When you are just starting out on your own digital nomad journey, you’re fuelled with excitement and motivation to make your new life a success.
 Whether you are working as a freelancer or directly for another company, it’s a great idea to set your goals for your business/career early.